Can a teacher who is registered in Secondary Subject Education teach in the Primary school context?

 Registered teachers in Secondary education are qualified to teach their subject and literacy*, numeracy**, and health and wellbeing*** in S1 to S6 age groups.
 Registered Secondary teachers may also be in a position to teach their subject with younger learners if an employer assesses the individual as being suitable for those teaching duties.

 A teacher with only Secondary (Subject) Education registration cannot teach the primary curriculum.
 They can teach their specialist subject in the primary school context with appropriate support.
-Where a Secondary (Subject) Education teacher wishes to teach Primary Education they should follow our Professional (Additional) Registration process.
+Where a Secondary (Subject) Education teacher wishes to teach Primary Education they should follow our Professional (Additional) Registration pathway to ensure legal requirements are met.

 Learn more about Professional (Additional) registration.